Last Updated on August 15, 2024 by Dave Schoenbeck

 “ I don’t know what to do with my business when it’s time to retire.”

-I am guessing that you can relate to one or a couple of these.
-Perhaps you have another list of your own that describes all of the big things that you need to do, but you never can conjure up enough energy and focus to get them done.
-Try out the formula for change on one of these and then call me at 201-218-5593 or email me so that we can work out a plan.
+You can relate to one or a couple of these.
+You may have another list describing all the big things you need to do, but you never seem to have enough energy and focus to finish them.
+You can try out the formula for change on one of these and email me to work out a plan.

 Coach Dave